acdvs/eslint-plugin-suitescript/docs/rules/no-module-extensions.md

 Enforces no filename extensions on module dependencies.

-As of January 2021, there appears to be a NetSuite bug that intermittently causes an error (`SuiteScript 2.1 entry point scripts must implement one script type function..`) when attempting to upload script files that include dependencies with file extensions.
+> **Note:** As of January 2021, there appears to be a NetSuite bug that intermittently causes an error (`SuiteScript 2.1 entry point scripts must implement one script type function..`) when attempting to upload script files that include dependencies with file extensions.

 ## Rule Details